7 Things to Do Before Heading Home for the Holidays

 Remember to turn off the lights

 Last one out?
 Turn out the lights.
-Whether it’s when you leave for a few weeks, or just leave for a lecture, make sure they’re all off to save some money (and the planet).
+Whether it’s when you leave for a few weeks, or just leave for a lecture, make sure they’re all off.
 Don’t forget to unplug those fairy lights too (they can be a fire hazard).

 Don't turn off your boiler completely

 Surprisingly, turning off the boiler completely is NOT the best idea.
 This can risk freezing the pipes, which is disastrous in the long run.
-Instead, just turn your boiler down to a low heat while you’re away.
-Some have a ‘frost’ setting, but somewhere between 7ºC and 10ºC is perfect.
+Instead, just turn your boiler down to a 'frost' setting or a low heat while you’re away.

 Lock all windows and doors